KANAjetzt/blog/posts/creating-a-custom-button-border-shader-for-my-circle-battle-game/index.md

 ## The Process
 Like most shader work ( that I do ) the journey begins by copy-pasting some [shadertoy code](https://www.shadertoy.com/view/Nlc3zf) into your canvas_item shader.

+<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/Nlc3zf?gui=true&t=10&paused=false&muted=false" allowfullscreen></iframe>

 ### Aspect Ratio
 It didn't take to long to get the desired rounded border on the screen, as long as the `ColorRect` stayed quadratic.
 The pain started as I tried to figure out how in the world I adapt the shader to the aspect ratio of the `ColorRect`.
 Because I would argue most of the time a button will not be exactly quadratic.

 I will keep it nice and short here is the answer:
-"Pass the size of the color rect as a uniform to your shader" 🎉
+**🎉 "Pass the size of the color rect as a uniform to your shader" 🎉**

 You can do this by connecting to the `resized` signal of the control and doing something like this: